negative-spaces/negative-spaces.github.io/plateaus/framing.md

 My field cannot be instantaneously apprehended as the nominal City, nor can it be captured by the frame of a single map.
 Neither is one existing disciplinary framework or methodology sufficient: each time I leave home I bring along the people/stories/theories I wish to think with for the day.
 I put texts into conversation first amongst themselves.
 Heavy in my bag, their pages interlap, folding together like a pair of hands.
 Opening one, I open myself: README.md; Transform me.
 My field is the emergent web of connections drawing together (with) physical and conceptual topoi––a topology continuously transforming through intra-action.
 It is this relational entanglement that is at stake in rendering thinking through practice.

+>"Feminist accountability requires a knowledged tuned to reasonance [sic], not to dichotomy" (Haraway 1988, 588).

 ## Framing

 ![many-stories](../media/field/jericho-beach.png)